 Having a board which wraps around the shed frame along the entire height of the door spreads any force applied to it if a break-in is attempted.

-I used tantalised timber, not to prevent rot but because I had some already to hand.
+I used tanalised timber, not to prevent rot but because I had some already to hand.
 I’ve noticed that tanalised timber is robust and strong with a tight grain.
 It’s not cheap pine that easily splits along the grain if forced.
-Using such timber would be pointless here.
+Using weak timber would be pointless here.

 An attempt to break in at the hinge side might involve removal of the hinge screws.
 With the hinge side free the door might just drop down, or it might tilt and wedge in the frame of the doorway.
 The cutting of the padding board length is so that if the door drops down it can’t go very far.
 The padding board will rest on the sill/step of the doorway and prevent further strain/damage to the door.
 I prefer any failed burglary attempt to leave the door in good shape for re-fixing.